Pittsburgh's Playgrounds in 1930

 Allentown and Soho

 The Great Depression and The New Deal

 In response to the plea for playgrounds, the city of Pittsburgh initiated a program to upgrade existing playgrounds and construct a number of public parks with Recreation Centers, pools, ballfields and other facilities.
 The financial strain of the Great Depression slowed this activity.

 With the help of the federal government and President Franklin Roosevelt's New Deal policies, the Pittsburgh parks program was put back on track in 1935.
-With federal funding and assistance from the Civilian Conservation Corps (CCC) and the Works Project Administration (WPA), the city was soon dotted with several first class recreation centers with facilities for young and old alike.
+With federal funding and assistance from the Civilian Conservation Corps (CCC) and the Works Project Administration (WPA), the city and county were soon dotted with several first class recreation centers with facilities for young and old alike.

 Along with numerous traffic safety upgrades, these new parks helped to dramatically decrease the number of child fatalities involving automobiles.
 The availablility of these recreation facilities also significantly increased the quality of life for the citizens of Pittsburgh.

 Public Playgrounds in Brookline

 Here in the community of Brookline, efforts to find space for public playgrounds and recreation facilities were led by Professor Joseph Moore.
 From 1914 to 1922 there was a playground at the corner of Rossmore and Wedgemere, next to the Brookline Elementary School Garden and a baseball field.
 Housing development forced the closure of this area.

 The Pittsburgh School Board purchased property next to Brookline Elementary School for expansion in 1923.
 That lot was used as a playground until 1929.
 Other improvised play areas were located on undeveloped lots throughout the neighborhood, often monitored by nearby residents.